-5.3 Bandwidth Requirements
+Bandwidth Requirements

-Please see the section Sizing Your Installation.
+Refer to Sizing Your Installation section.

-5.4 Resilient ICP Configuration
+Resilient ICP Configuration

-Note: With MiVoice Business, set an Invite Ringing Response Timer value of 2 or 3 seconds (recommended) to fail an incoming call to the next route in the route list.
+NOTE: With MiVoice Business, set an Invite Ringing Response Timer value of 2 or 3 seconds (recommended) to fail an incoming call to the next route in the route list.
 The IRR value can be set under SIP Device Capabilities, in the Timers tab.